aryaprabhudesai/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am an incoming Masters student at UC San Diego, where I will be studying Computer Science with a specialisation in Artificial Intelligence.
+I am an incoming Masters student at [UC San Diego](https://www.ucsd.edu/), where I will be studying Computer Science with a specialisation in Artificial Intelligence.

-I completed my Bachelor's Degree (B.Tech) with Honours in Computer Engineering at the College of Engineering Pune, India, in 2020.
-On graduation, I was felicitated as the Computer Engineering department Gold Medallist and ranked 1st in the Institute among 750+ students.
+I completed my Bachelor's Degree (B.Tech) with Honors in Computer Engineering at the [College of Engineering Pune, India](https://www.coep.org.in/), in 2020.
+I was felicitated as the Computer Engineering department Gold Medallist and ranked 1st in the Institute among 750+ students (from various engineering departments) at [commencement](https://www.coep.org.in/content/graduationceremonyofthefourteenthbatchofengineersheldonthursday29thoctober).

-My research interests lie broadly in the domain of Deep Learning, and I have undertaken multiple research internships where I have worked on its application in Natural Language Processing and Computer Vision systems.
+My research interests lie broadly in the domain of Deep Learning, and I have undertaken multiple internships where I have worked on its application in Natural Language Processing and Computer Vision systems.

 Outside of work, I am a history, geography, political science, paperbacks, and Indian culture enthusiast who has recently discovered her fondness for yoga and hiking.